Emese92/_bar-project/README.md

 The live link can be found here: https://emese92.github.io/first-project/

 # Credits
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/v5.15/icons/check-circle?style=solid).
+- The icons were taken from [Font Awesome](https://fontawesome.com/v5.15/icons/check-circle?style=solid).
 - The fonts used were taken from [Google Fonts](https://fonts.google.com/).
 - CSS and HTML codes in multiple occasions were inspired by or copied from [W3School](https://www.w3schools.com/css/default.asp) and [Love Running project](https://github.com/Emese92/love-running.git).
-- The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/sv-se/) site.
+- The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/sv-se/).
 - Website for responsiveness photo is from [Am I Responsive](http://ami.responsivedesign.is/#).